 The difference between purchase price and true food cost

-The formula is simple but crucial:
+The formula is straightforward but essential:

 True food cost = Purchase price ÷ (Yield ÷ 100)